thealibrs/thealibrs/README.md

 ## Hi I'm Barış 🤞

 - </a>I’m currently working as a Software Engineer at [DefineX](https://teamdefinex.com/)
-- Trying to improve myself on Flutter 🐱‍🏍
+- Trying to improve myself on Flask and Flutter 🐱‍🏍